D4wnstar/aetherwisp/Analisi/Reale/Equazioni differenziali/Parziali/Casi importanti/Laplace's equation.md

 $$\nabla^{2}\psi=0$$
 where $\nabla^{2}$ is the [[Laplacian|Laplacian]].
 A solution to this equation is said to be a **harmonic function**.
 It is a particular case of the [[Poisson's equation|Poisson's equation]], where $f=0$.

-It is useful to solve the Laplace equation in coordinate systems other than Cartesian, for example, in [[Spherical coordinates]].
-In many coordinates, it is possible to solve the equation using the method of [[separation of variables]].
+It is useful to solve the Laplace equation in coordinate systems other than Cartesian, for example, in [[spherical coordinates]] where the [[spherical harmonics]] appear.
+In many coordinate systems, it is possible to solve the equation using [[separation of variables]].
 ### One-dimensional case
 In one dimension, using [[Cartesian coordinates]], the equation simplifies to a [[Ordinary differential equation|ordinary differential equation]]:
 $$\frac{ d^{2} \psi }{ d x^{2} } =0$$